 Prior to starting at Washburn, Lauren served as the Assistant Coordinator for K-State First, Kansas State University’s first-year experience program.
 In this role she coordinated the Guide to Personal Success mentoring program, which matched first-year students with K-State professionals for an interactive mentoring experience.
 She also worked as a Graduate Assistant with the College of Business Administration, New Student Enrollment, and the University Program Council at the University of Nebraska-Lincoln.

 Lauren has a Master of Arts in Educational Administration with an emphasis in Student Affairs from the University of Nebraska-Lincoln, and a Bachelor of Arts in Mass Media from Washburn University.

 Lauren and her husband Kyle welcomed their daughter, Logan, into their family in October, 2015.

-Gayle Davis is currently the Senior Administrative Assistant of the Leadership Institute of Washburn University in Topeka, Kansas.
+Gayle Davis is currently the Administrative Specialist of the Leadership Institute of Washburn University in Topeka, Kansas.
 She supports the Director and Associate Director in all office operations.
 She works with the Student Leadership Council and Team Leaders of the Leadership Institute to aid them in accomplishing their tasks.
 She oversees the student workers throughout the semester and works with event planning for the Institute.
 Gayle promotes Washburn University and the Leadership Institute throughout campus and the community by providing information and answering questions at various venues and informational meetings.

 Gayle holds a bachelor’s degree from Oklahoma State University in Vocational Home Economics Education.
-Since teaching in a public high school, she has spent many years as an office assistant with the last seven at Washburn University Leadership Institute.
+Since teaching in a public high school, she has spent many years as an office assistant with the last nine at Washburn University Leadership Institute.

 Gayle enjoys reading, cooking, sewing and traveling with her husband to see family and friends.
 She and her husband, Jay, have resided in Topeka since 1987 and have three grown children and nine grandchildren.